 Data Maintenance and Security: A significant impact in having a virtual audit is in how audit information is provided to the auditor.
 As opposed to providing original source documents such as invoices, bank statements, payroll information, etc. to the auditor for review on-site, this information must be scanned and sent digitally for virtual audits.
 Efficiencies can be gained by scanning and storing supporting documentation digitally throughout the year.
 Written policies and procedures should be in place for managing records digitally.
 Having digital backups also reduces the risk of losing paper files and can simplify the process of quickly locating important information.
 Assurance should be given that data will be transmitted securely, such as through ShareFile.

 Virtual Meetings: While the virtual audit has reduced personal interaction, video conferencing can be utilized to closely parallel in-person meetings in order to answer questions, resolve issues, and review draft reports.

 The virtual audit can be a positive transition if done correctly, eliminating travel time and related costs and providing greater flexibility in the timing and location of the audit.
 A blended approach to performing audits would perhaps be ideal, allowing for both remote and in-person roles.
 This approach would combine the convenience and flexibility of the virtual audit with personal interaction which can enhance relationship building, brainstorming and problem solving.

 Tina H. Smith Senior Manager, CPA

-Tina is a senior manager in BRC’s assurance area with over 16 years of experience in public accounting, including 9 years with EY.
+Tina is a senior manager in BRC’s assurance area with over 20 years of experience in public accounting, including 9 years with a national frim, EY.
 Her industry experience with EY included insurance, banking, not-for-profits, manufacturing, and retail, including public companies.
-Her industry experience with BRC includes primarily not-for-profit organizations, associations and occupational licensing boards.
-She has […]
+Her industry experience with BRC includes primarily not-for-profit organizations, associations and occupational licensing […]